Uganda Law Society

-The Uganda Law Society (ULS) is an association of lawyers charged with ensuring high levels of professionalism among lawyers in Uganda.
+The Uganda Law Society (ULS) is an association of lawyers charged with ensuring professionalism among lawyers in Uganda.

-Mission

-The Mission statement is: To Develop a Skilled and Empowered Legal Profession in Execution of its Statutory Mandate to Foster and Improve Access to and Administration of Justice as well as Good Governance in Uganda.

-The ULS Vision is: To be a Proficient Bar Association in Fostering Access to Justice, the Rule of Law and Good Governance in Uganda.

-Objectives

-The Strategic Goal of the Uganda Law Society is: Efficient Legal Service Delivery to ensure Access to Justice and Observance of the Rule of Law for Positive Social Transformation.

-The Strategic Objectives of the Uganda Law Society are:

-To promote members’ professional development and ethical conduct;

-To promote access to justice for Indigent, marginalized and vulnerable persons in Uganda;

-To contribute to upholding and promoting the rule of law in Uganda;

-To strengthen the institutional capacity of the ULS to become a modern Bar Association.

 The Uganda Law Society was formed by an act of Parliament in 1956.
 The ULS is governed by an executive council with representatives from each of the four regions of Uganda.
 It is a member of the East Africa Law Society, which also includes member countries Kenya, Tanzania, Rwanda and Burundi.